MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin for the instance.

 2. In the left pane, select **Apps**, and then select **Guides** to open the Guides model-driven app.

-    > [!NOTE]
-    > The Guides model-driven app isn't intended as a replacement for authoring in the PC and HoloLens apps.
-If you use the model-driven app to create, update, or delete records, you might make Guides nonfunctional or prevent users from using the PC or HoloLens apps in the intended way.
-Currently, modification through the model-driven app isn't fully supported and should be reserved for experienced Dynamics 365 developers who are familiar with Microsoft Dataverse.

     ![Select Guides.](media/custom-view-apps-guides.PNG "Select Guides")